awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-deploying.md

    You can connect to an existing Active Directory or create a new one\.
 If you selected the **Create new Virtual Private Cloud \(VPC\)** option for high availability deployments, you must select **Create a new Active Directory**\.

-**Connecting to existing AWS Managed Active Directory or On Premises Active Directory**
+**Connecting to existing AWS Managed Active Directory or self\-managed Active Directory**

-   From the dropdown list, select whether you want to use AWS Managed Active Directory, or On Premises Active Directory\.
-If you select On Premises Active Directory, select the check box to verify that you have ensured a connection between the Active Directory and the VPC\.
+   From the dropdown list, select whether you want to use **AWS Managed Active Directory**, or **Self\-managed Active Directory**\.
+If you select **Self\-managed Active Directory**, select the check box to verify that you have ensured a connection between the Active Directory and the VPC\.

    Follow the steps for granting permissions in the Active Directory Default Organizational Unit \(OU\)\.
    + **Domain user name and password**\.
 Enter the user name and password for your directory\.
 For required permissions for the domain user, see [Active Directory \(Windows deployment\)Active Directory \(Windows\)](launch-wizard-setting-up.md#launch-wizard-ad)\.
-Launch Wizard stores the password in the Systems Manager Parameter Store of your account as a secure string parameter\.
+Launch Wizard stores the password in AWS Secrets Manager as a secure string parameter\.
 It does not store the password on the service side\.
-To create a functional SQL Server FCI deployment, Launch Wizard reads from the Parameter Store\.
+To create a functional SQL Server FCI deployment, Launch Wizard reads from AWS Secrets Manager\.
    + **DNS address**\.
 Enter the IP address of the DNS servers to which you are connecting\.
 These servers must be reachable from within the VPC that you selected\.
    + **Optional DNS address**\.
 If you would like to use a backup DNS server, enter the IP address of the DNS server that you want to use as backup\.
 These servers must be reachable from within the VPC that you selected\.
    + **Domain DNS name**\.
 Enter the Fully Qualified Domain Name \(FQDN\) of the [ forest root domain ](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/selecting-the-forest-root-domain) used for the Active Directory\.
 When you choose to create a new Active Directory, Launch Wizard creates a domain admin user on your Active Directory\.
    + **Domain User security group — optional**\.
 To specify an existing security group, select one from the dropdown list\.
 The prerequisites for adding security groups can be viewed by selecting **Info**\.

 **Creating a new AWS Managed Active Directory through Launch Wizard**
    + **Domain user name and password**\.
 The domain user name is preset to “admin\.”
 Enter a password for your directory\.
-Launch Wizard stores the password in the Systems Manager Parameter Store of your account as a secure string parameter\.
+Launch Wizard stores the password in AWS Secrets Manager as a secure string parameter\.
 It does not store the password on the server side\.
-To create a functional SQL Server FCI deployment, Launch Wizard reads from the Parameter Store\.
+To create a functional SQL Server FCI deployment, Launch Wizard reads from AWS Secrets Manager\.
    + **Domain DNS name**\.
 Enter a Fully Qualified Domain Name \(FQDN\) of the forest root domain used for the Active Directory\.
 When you choose to create a new Active Directory, Launch Wizard creates a domain admin user on your Active Directory\.

-**Creating an on\-premises Active Directory through Launch Wizard**
+**Connecting to a self\-managed Active Directory through Launch Wizard**
-Launch Wizard allows you to connect to your on\-premises environment with [AWS Direct Connect](https://docs.aws.amazon.com/directconnect/latest/UserGuide/Welcome.html)\.
+Launch Wizard allows you to connect to a self\-managed Active Directory environment during deployment\.
+For more information, see [Self\-managed Active Directory](launch-wizard-setting-up.md#launch-wizard-ad-onprem)\.

 ------
 #### [ SQL Server ]